2060-io/organization/basic-rules.md

 Projects are named using kebab-case.

 #### Maintainers

 Projects belong usually to a [team](https://github.com/orgs/2060-io/teams).
 As a general rule, all team members have write access to them.
 However, not every member is a maintainer.
 During the project proposal phase, at least a maintainer should be assigned.

 ### Branches

-As a general rule, projects do have a long-lived, main branch where newest features are implemented.
+Projects do have a long-lived, main branch where newest features are implemented.
 This branch is called _main_.

 This branch should be protected, in such a way that no direct commits or force pushes are allowed.